OWeinert/BetaMoon/README.md

    - Instance version: Minecraft Beta 1.7.3

 2) Install ModLoader and MinecraftForge
+   - Download ModLoader and MinecraftForge from the provided links in "Requirements".
    - Right-click the instance -> Edit Instance -> Version tab
    - Click "Add to Minecraft.jar"
    - Add ModLoader first, then add MinecraftForge 1.0.6 second